openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * A new authorization details [@!I-D.ietf-oauth-rar] type is defined to convey the details about the Credentials (including formats and types) the Wallet wants to obtain (#authorization-details).
 * Client Metadata: new metadata parameter is added to allow a Wallet (acting as OAuth 2.0 client) to publish its Credential Offer Endpoint (#client-metadata).
 * Authorization Endpoint: An additional parameter `issuer_state` is added to convey state in the context of processing an issuer-initiated credential offer (#credential-authz-request).
-* Token Endpoint: an optional response parameters is added to the token endpoint to provide the client with a nonce to be used for proof of possession of key material in a subsequent request to the Credential endpoint (#token-response).
+* Token Endpoint: an optional response parameter is added to the token endpoint to provide the client with a nonce to be used for proof of possession of key material in a subsequent request to the Credential endpoint (#token-response).

 ## Core Concepts